 Residential Program

-When your daughter and family are involved in our Residential Services she will be receiving the intensive care that she needs while living and attending school and counseling on campus.
+Our residential program serves girls ages 12-17 by offering intensive counseling while living and attending school on campus.
+Our program typically runs 12 months, and allows girls to complete about a school-year worth of work while focusing on individual and family healing and growth.
 House of Hope is set apart from all other Residential Services in that we want you, as parents or guardians, heavily involved!
 You will be required to be on campus several times a week to spend time with your daughter in the healing process and in counseling for yourself and your family.

 School

 Academy of Hope is our on campus school.
-The girls are taught using the A.C.E.-Accelerated Christian Education, School of Tomorrow Curriculum.
-Many of the girls are behind in their studies, and this program allows them to fill in learning gaps and work at full potential to catch up.
+The girls are taught using the A.C.E.
+Accelerated Christian Education School of Tomorrow Curriculum.
 The ACE curriculum is designed for students to work at their own individual pace and helps them to not just pass a subject but to master it by not just memorizing but by truly absorbing the material!
 A teacher instructs and guides the class as they work on individual lessons or together on group projects.
-We have volunteers who help the girls as specific academic challenges arise.

 Counseling